-- The y+ and y\ values can be plotted at the walls. - It is almost impossible to have a uniform y+ or y\ value at the walls. - When evaluating these quantity we should check that the average value is roughly speaking close to our target value. - Be sure not to have high peaks in large areas.
+- The y+ and y^{} values can be plotted at the walls. - Recall that it is almost impossible to have a uniform y+ or y^{} value at the walls. - When evaluating these quantities, we should check that the average value is roughly speaking close to our target value. - Be sure not to have high peaks in large areas (y+ values of more than 1000).

-Minimum and maximum values
+Minimum, maximum, and averaged values